curl/everything-curl/usingcurl-returns.md

-# curl return codes
+# curl exit status

-A lot of effort has gone into the project to make curl return a usable return or exit code when something goes wrong and it will always return 0 (zero) when the operation went as planned.
+A lot of effort has gone into the project to make curl return a usable exit code when something goes wrong and it will always return 0 (zero) when the operation went as planned.

 If you write a shell script or batch file that invokes curl, you can always check the return code to detect problems in the invoked command.
 Below, you